-Only personnel assigned to the BIA will be referred to as internal auditors and only their work will be referred to as internal audit activities.
-No other employees performing work involving review and verification of various aspects of the LDE operations will be referred to as such.
+BIA personnel are referred to as internal auditors and their work referred to as internal audit activities.
+Other personnel performing work involving review and verification of various aspects of LDE operations are not referred to as such.

 All LDE activities subject to review by the BIA, including, but not limited to, state, federal and self-generated programs or activities.
-Authority is granted for full, free, and unrestricted access to any and all LDE records, physical properties, and personnel relevant to any function under review.
-All LDE employees are expected to cooperate with and assist the BIA in its function.
+The BIA is granted full, free, and unrestricted access to all LDE records, physical properties, and personnel relevant to any function under review.
+All LDE employees will cooperate with and assist the BIA in its function.
 No employee of the LDE should interfere with BIA employees fulfilling their responsibilities.
 The BIA shall have free and unrestricted access to the BESE, the Superintendent, and all senior management members.

 BIA employees will handle documents and information during an audit or review in the same prudent manner as expected for those employees from whom the documents or information were obtained.
 The confidential nature of such information will be maintained as required by law.
-The BIA will comply with pertinent sections of the LDE policy related to audit protocol.
+The BIA will comply with pertinent sections of LDE policy related to audit protocol.